Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-We will choose to quantize the system on the extended configuration space, ie. considering all configurations of $A_{\mu}(x)$ before quantization rather than imposing constraints and gauge conditions at the classical level and quantizing the remaining degrees of freedom.
+We will choose to quantize the system on the extended configuration space, ie., we consider all configurations of $A_{\mu}(x)$ before quantization rather than imposing constraints and gauge conditions at the classical level and quantizing the remaining degrees of freedom.

 The path integral describing the amplitude for transition between configurations $q_{i},A_{\mu\,i}$ and $q_{f},A_{\mu\,f}$ is then